 The Ultimate Secret to Growing Chives: The Gardener’s Guide

 Chives are amazing plants to grow because growing them isn’t a tedious task; planting them is a great way to make your kids learn the basics of gardening.
-Not only do they have beautiful blossoms (onion chives have purple flowers while garlic chives have white flowers); they are also wonderful cooking ingredients (and here are recipes to prove it).
+Not only do they have beautiful blossoms (onion chives have purple flowers while garlic chives have white flowers); they are also wonderful cooking ingredients.

 In fact, the whole plant is edible!
 The leaves are the most versatile, possessing a strong flavor that can be easily incorporated as a garnish to soups and salads among many other dishes; the bulbs of the plant can be used as mild onion and garlic substitutes; and the flowers could be used to add color to your salads or make chive blossom vinegar.